-Definition - What does Antral Follicle Count (AFC) mean?
+What Does Antral Follicle Count (AFC) Mean?

 Antral follicle count (AFC) is an ultrasound test that evaluates the number of viable eggs remaining in ovaries in order to estimate future response to fertility treatments.

 Antral follicle count is also known as ovarian reserve testing or resting follicle count.

 FertilitySmarts Explains Antral Follicle Count (AFC)

 At the time of birth, a female’s body contains all of the eggs she will have throughout life.
 As a woman ages, the eggs in a woman’s body start to decline in quantity as well as quality.

 The number of remaining eggs in a woman’s body is determined by examining the number of antral follicles remaining in her ovaries.
 An antral follicle is a fluid-filled pouch that harbors an immature egg.
 The number of follicles remaining indicates the AFC count.